Euphorbiaceae - Spurges

 Euphorbia resinifera Linnaeus 1753 (Euphorbium Officinarum)

-is the spurge of antiquity, known to the Greek physician Dioscorides (40-90 AD) and Pliny the Elder (23-79 AD) for its purgative sap (euphorbium).
+is the succulent spurge of antiquity, known to the Greek physician Dioscorides (40-90 AD) and Pliny the Elder (23-79 AD) for its purgative sap (euphorbium).
 This is probably the thorny plant from Mount Atlas in Morocco recorded by King Juba II of Mauretania (ca. 50 BC- 19 AD).
 The King is said to have named the plant "Euphorbea", after his rotund Greek physician, Euphorbus.
 The name was later formalised by Linnaeus (Species Plantarum, 1753) as the official botanical name for the genus.

 Euphorbia resinifera forms multi-stemmed mounds of four-angled succulent stems, whose edges are furnished with short pairs of brown spines spaced about half an inch apart.
 The ends of the stems produce bright yellow flowers along their edges.